marcus-crane/lugh/README.md

 2) Install Crystal, run `crystal build src/lugh.cr` and move the resulting binary somewhere in your `PATH`

+**NOTE**: If you're on macOS, the resulting binaries aren't signed so you'll need to head to `System Preferences -> Security` and mark it as allowed before it'll run.

 ## Usage

 A list of commands can be found by running `lugh -h`